 \subsubsection{Results}

-The results of the online experiment are a key insight of this paper, as they demonstrate the effects of combining \emph{reactivity} (the MPC setting) with \emph{safety} (the chance constraints).
-Fig.~\ref{fig:mpc_experiments} summarises the results across the 1000 experiments for each of the 3 different environment configurations.
-We observe that CC-VPSTO in an MPC-loop is able to generate trajectories that are entirely collision-free for eta-values of up to 5\%.
+The results of the online experiment are a key insight of this paper, as they demonstrate the effects of combining \emph{reactivity} (the MPC setting) with \emph{probabilistic bounds on constraint satisfaction} (the chance constraints).
+Fig.~\ref{fig:mpc_experiments} summarises the results across the 1000 experiments for each of the three different environment configurations.
+We observe that CC-VPSTO in an MPC loop is able to generate trajectories that are entirely collision-free for $\eta$ values of up to 5\%.
 In the given experimental setting, ML-VPSTO is approximately equivalent to permitting collisions with a probability as high as 80\% in CC-VPSTO.
-In the most challenging environment configuration ($\texttt{env0}$) both approaches lead to a situation where 50\% of the experiments are in collision.
+In $\texttt{env0}$, \ie the most challenging environment configuration, both ML-VPSTO and CC-VPSTO with $\eta=0.8$ lead to a situation where 50\% of the experiments are in collision.
 This indicates that employing average obstacle prediction for collision avoidance is inadequate, as a 50\% collision rate is generally not an acceptable outcome in the majority of robotic applications.
-Moreover, the dependency of the safety/performance trade-off on the value of $\eta$ is reflected in the motion duration.
+Moreover, the dependency of the constraint satisfaction/performance trade-off on the value of $\eta$ is reflected in the motion duration.
 The higher the value of $\eta$, the shorter the duration of the trajectory.
 While ML-VPSTO produces the quickest trajectories, it is also the least safe approach.
 For reference, we also include $T_{\text{straight}}$ in the duration plots, which is the duration of the straight-line trajectory from start to goal (ignoring obstacles).
-Last, when looking at the minimum distance to obstacles across trajectories and experiments, it seems like the expressiveness of this metric depends on the environment configuration.
+When looking at the minimum distance to obstacles across trajectories and experiments, the expressiveness of this metric depends on the environment configuration.
 For the first and second environment configuration, there is a decreasing trend, until it plateaus at values of $\eta>0.4$ for the first environment.
 For the second environment configuration, after a downward trend, the minimum distance to obstacles increases again for values of $\eta>0.4$.
 This can be explained by CC-VPSTO being more risk-taking and probably choosing a more direct path to the goal, which can possibly lead to more collisions, but in the case of no collision, the distance to obstacles might actually be bigger, as the motion is also quicker and some obstacles might not have had time to move closer to the robot.
-Last, the small variance in the distances for small $\eta$-values in the third environment can be explained by the initial configuration of obstacles, as they are already very close to the robot, which is then probably already the minimum distance across the entire motion.
-Overall, for this experiment setting, it seems like CC-VPSTO with $\eta=0.4$ offers a good trade-off between safety and performance, as it is able to generate safe trajectories with a high success rate, whilst also being able to generate trajectories that are efficient in their motion duration.
+Last, the small variance in the distances for small $\eta$ values in the third environment can be explained by the initial configuration of obstacles, as they are already very close to the robot, which is then probably already the minimum distance across the entire motion.
+Overall, for this experiment setting, it seems like CC-VPSTO with $\eta=0.4$ offers a good trade-off between constraint satisfaction and performance, as it is able to generate trajectories with a high success rate, whilst also being able to generate trajectories that are efficient in their motion duration.